Code-Institute-Submissions/milestone-project-61/TESTING.md

 When running JSHint, the errors undefined variable and unused variable appear when one file either creates or uses a function that is utilized or created in another file.
 As validates one JS file at a time, it is not aware of the other files.

 ## User Stories Testing
+Manual testing has been conducted on the [deployed webpage] by following through the user stories set out in UX section of the (readme.md)[readme.md] file.
+Each user story was tested on a different device.

+### Story One
+**A reminder of Story Two:** As an individiaul who loves going walking outdoors, I want to explore Scotland.
+I'd like to have a good idea of what the expedition will be like, especially as I'm not a fan of water.
+I'd like to get in touch with the company by email first, just to ask them some questions.

+### Story Two
+**A reminder of Story Two:** As a high school teacher, I want to plan an end of term camping trip for our class.
+I want to be able to show the kids what it will be like, so they can all get really excited.
+The kids are all over social media, so it would be great if they could check it out before hand and post their photos there after.

+### Story Three
+**A reminder of Story Three:** As a company manager in charge of booking this years team building, I want to organise something a bit different.
+It'd be great if I could show them what it will be like, so they know it won't be a let down like last year.

+### Story Four
+**A reminder of Story Four:** As a group of friends looking for something to do tomorrow, we want to organise something straight away.
+We'd rather get in touch by phone than wait for an email response, so we know that it's all sorted.

 ## Bugs Fixed
 - Nested button [removed from anchor tags](#button-nested-inside-anchor-tag) and given onClick jQuery instead.